Terry Durham: The 1960s and 1970s

 While living in Beckenham, Durham got to know Nicholas Treadwell, and was one of the regular artists with work on "Nicholas Treadwell's Mobile Art Gallery", based in Croydon.
 He was one of the first artists to show at the Nicholas Treadwell Gallery on Chiltern Street in London when it opened in 1968.
 Durham's early London exhibitions were widely covered in the local press, bringing him into the media spotlight and to the attention of figures such as Bill Wyman, Muriel Spark, Lulu and Andrew Bown.

 In the early 1970s, Durham moved back to Yorkshire, where he continued to work while holding exhibitions in London.
 He formed friendships with Stuart Walton, a local artist specialising in northern street scenes, and with Austin Mitchell, who was at that time the presenter of the Yorkshire TV news programme Calendar.

 One of his paintings was analysed by biologist and science historian Jacob Bronowski in an episode of the 1973 television series The Ascent of Man and the accompanying book:

 The first question we ask is, is the human brain a better computer - a more complex computer?
 Of course, artists in particular tend to think of the brain as a computer.
 So in his "Portrait of Dr Bronowski" Terry Durham has symbols of the spectrum and the computer, because that is how an artist imagines a scientist's brain.
 But of course that cannot be right.
 If the brain were a computer, then it would be carrying out a pre-wired set of actions in an inflexible sequence.

 In the mid-1970s, Terry Durham produced the first of a series of children's art books, based on a character of his own creation named Angus Pangus.
-It was a black on white line drawing work produced and printed in limited edition by Robin Alston at the Janus Press in Ilkely.
+It was a black on white line drawing work produced and printed in limited edition by Robin Alston at the Janus Press in Ilkley.